ashish8112/DSA_JAVA/README.md

 # DSA_JAVA
-In this repo I will push my all practice of DSA using Java
+In this repo I will push my all practice of DSA Practice using Java